Barry Enright: Arizona Diamondbacks

-On November 30, 2021, Enright was hired to the Arizona Diamondbacks' major league staff to serve as the assistant major league pitching coach and minor league pitching coordinator.
+On November 30, 2021, Enright was hired to the Diamondbacks' major league staff to serve as the assistant major league pitching coach and minor league pitching coordinator.

 Los Angeles Angels

 On November 21, 2023, Enright was hired to be the pitching coach for the Los Angeles Angels under manager Ron Washington.
+On October 23, 2025, it was announced that Enright would not be retained under new manager Kurt Suzuki.

+Athletics

+On January 12, 2026, the Athletics hired Enright to serve as pitching coordinator and director of pitching in their player development department.

+Texas A&M

+On June 11, 2026, it was announced that the Texas A&M Aggies had hired Enright as the program's next pitching coach.

 Golfing career

 As of 2020, Enright is trying his hand as a professional golfer.
 Enright played golf at Pepperdine, and resumed playing in late 2019.
-In May 2020, Enright beat out a pro field at the TPC Champions Classic in Scottsdale, AZ.
+In May 2020, Enright beat out a pro field at the TPC Champions Classic in Scottsdale, Arizona.